societykit/societykit/readme.md

 * Companies and institutions to manage their work, data and interactions with
 * Researchers, journalists and citizens to share data and find big data

-Check out the web app running: http://opensociety.meteor.com
+The alpha production version of the web app is running on http://societykit.meteor.com/